-COSTS in addition to User Pay Fees: \$80 (Cost of hiring school instrument)
+FEES: \$100 (Cost of hiring school instrument)

 SUBJECT INFORMATION

 Students in Years 11 and 12 who opt to study Instrumental Music, may be awarded one QCE credit point when completing each of levels 7-10 of Education Queensland's instrumental music curriculum.
 Students engage with the Instrumental Music Program at the appropriate level, attend weekly group lessons (1x 35 minutes outside of school time) and participate in school ensembles.